How to Request Department of Pesticide Regulation Public Records

 How Soon Will I Get the Records?

 The requested documents can either be made available with the initial response or within a reasonable time after.
-It is DPR's policy that records not exempt from disclosure by State law will be open for public inspection with the least possible delay and expense to the requesting party.
+It is DPR's policy that records which are not exempt from disclosure by State law will be open for public inspection with the least possible delay and expense to the requesting party.
 (Please note that the law does not require agencies to create new documents that otherwise would not exist, simply to respond to a request, or to create lists or reports in response to questions.
 In addition, you cannot request documents that have not yet been created, that is, you cannot make requests into the future.)

 When May Public Records be Inspected?